sourcenetwork/defradb/README.md

 Notice we *do not* specify the `--peers` option as we will manually define a replicator after startup via the `rpc` client command.

-On *nodeB*, in another terminal, run:
+On *nodeB*, in another terminal, run to add a schema:
 ```
-defradb client schema add -f <your_schema.gql> # Add a collection with a schema
+defradb client schema add -f <your_schema.gql>
 ```

-On *nodeA*, run:
+On *nodeA*, run add the same schema and set *nodeB* as target replicator peer:
 ```
-# Add the same collection as nodeB
 defradb client schema add -f <your_schema.gql>
-# Set nodeB as our target replicator peer
 defradb rpc add-replicator <collection_name> <nodeB_peer_address>
 ```